-Other income, net mainly consists of (i) government subsidies, (ii) non-refundable service fee from terminated consulting projects, (iii) referral commission, and (iv) interest expenses.
+Other income, net mainly consists of (i) tax subsidies and deductions, (ii) non-refundable service fee received from terminated consulting projects, (iii) sales commission received, and (iv) interest expenses.

 Results of Operations

 The following table sets forth a summary of our consolidated statements of income for the years ended December 31, 2022 and 2021, respectively.